spgyip/redis-c-cluster/README.md

 # Current support

 Multi-keys commands are not supported yet.
+It'll be the future issue.
 Currently supported commands as followed.
 * GET
 * SET